 My Tbilisi to Baku Road Trip is my personal experience of traveling from Georgia to Azerbaijan.
 I was in Tbilisi, Georgia and I wanted to go to Baku by road.
 I searched on the internet but did not find enough information to plan my trip.
 Therefore, I decided to randomly do the trip by car.
 I came out of my hotel in Tbilisi city center.
 I asked a taxi guy on the road if he can go to the border.
 He agreed on a price of $35 USD and we started the journey.

 Tbilisi to Baku Road Trip by Car

 The Taxi I hired was a normal taxi you can see on the roads in Tbilisi.
 The Driver couldn’t speak English and we used to talk by hand.
 There is a city called “Rustavi” which will come on the way from Tbilisi to the Georgian border at Krasniy Most.
 It is almost 1 and half hours journey from Tbilisi city to the Georgia-Azerbaijan border by car.

 The Georgian Side of the Border (Krasniy Most)

-The Georgian border is well managed and has many facilities such as restaurants, cafes and money exchange.
+The Georgian border is well managed and has many facilities such as restaurants, cafes, and money exchange.
 Travelers had to line up for the immigration and it took about 10 to 15 minutes at the border.
-Most of the people crossing the border were either Azerbaijani or Georgian. it was very smooth experience.
+Most of the people crossing the border were either Azerbaijani or Georgian. it was a very smooth experience.